-For fill shapes, v-bits carve as deeply as possible to the intended cut depth as long as the bit does not go outside the boundaries of the design.
+For fill shapes (pocket cuts), v-bits carve as deeply as possible to the intended cut depth as long as the bit does not go outside the boundaries of the design.
 In other words, the bit will always attempt to carve down to the design’s cut depth.
 However, if carving to the indicated depth jeopardizes your design, the bit will not carve the full depth.

 The bit yields to the design’s limitations first and foremost when carving fill shapes.
-In Easel Pro, fill shapes include any shapes displaying as “fills” in the Cut/Shape menu.
+In Easel Pro, fill shapes include any shapes displayed as “Pocket” cuts in the Shape/Cut menu.

 Click here to learn more about Easel Pro's font library feature.